hectorMiranda/robotics.minux.io/README.md

 This project is a Python script that checks the status of the CUDA installation on a system.
 It verifies the NVIDIA driver, CUDA Toolkit, and CUDA runtime libraries, and it also checks for PyTorch and TensorFlow CUDA support.

 The `cuda` directory contains the `cuda_status.py` script.

-### Ducky Board

-This project is a custom-designed breakout board for the ESP32-S3 chip, created using KiCad 9.
-The board features native USB-C programming support and includes an integrated Li-Ion battery charger.

-The `kicad` directory contains the KiCad design files for the board, including the schematics, PCB layout, and Gerber files.

 ### ESP32-S3 Camera